julianxbloom/CS50-FinalProject/README.md

 # Bug feedback

-In the app's settings, users are able to provide a feedback to the developers, a good help to spot unexpected bugs...
+To me, it is really important to get feedback from the users of my webapp.
+To this extent, I added the possibility for the users to provide a feedback, througth the "Bug Feedback" page, found in the app's settings.
+More than being only a way to discover new bugs, it can also be a way to communicate with the users and find ways to improve their experience on the app.